TobiasBriones/jdesk/docs/publish.md

 ![JIRA Ticket 3](screenshots/jira-ticket-3.png)

-As shown above, you have to fill your domain name, and the git repository.
+As shown above, you have to fill your domain name, and the project's Git repository.
 Then prove ownership by adding a text record to your domain.

 ### Next Steps